 STEM Research and Learning Center

-SFA has made a significant commitment to expanding research opportunities in science, technology, engineering and mathematics (STEM).
-Our new $46.4 million STEM Research Center will support collaborative research within the STEM disciplines — and among researchers in STEM and non-STEM fields.
+SFA has made a significant commitment to expanding research opportunities in science, technology, engineering and mathematics.
+Our new $46.4 million STEM Research Center supports collaborative research within the STEM disciplines — and among researchers in STEM and non-STEM fields.

-The four-story STEM Research and Learning Center building, expected to be ready for use in 2018, also will bolster SFA’s efforts to support STEM education at the K-12, undergraduate and graduate levels.
+The four-story STEM Research and Learning Center building bolsters SFA’s efforts to support STEM education at the K-12, undergraduate and graduate levels.

 Additional goals for the center include: